awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

    Default output format [None]: ENTER
    ```

-1. Execute the following command to execute an Automation workflow in multiple Regions and accounts\.
+1. Execute the following command to run an Automation workflow in multiple Regions and accounts\.

    ```
    aws ssm start-automation-execution